bjrnwnklr/AoC/2023/AoC2023_notes.md

 But didnt manage to solve the puzzle and used an answer from Reddit: [Python solution](https://topaz.github.io/paste/#XQAAAQDcAQAAAAAAAAAjiAOiE/kRLeQB1cGmfHakawz7UqVcDEZjf/KvIQv859I/42EN77Dcrnn9OX4FZv4wI5s+SrfDTO0LC2XuzGLqJC3wjkKvWuB2LyCUL9Z0QcLJrFUbwmkf77Xq5P/O0E/YvoPpuiZVCOiCrdCJbvp5VBGgQUq2W/lUzZg+PHeNUjAlNFqvlj1jujOY0TpNzYDQdntQcWEhTSTAtYFxi522TTRfEu4jFlD9SPQXH0epmzLFNfOh2NWtcKCsG9fOG+xMPub2Q02v/lxdMrdGjzPz5itqxUavxBQUUZd1UnLEYxPfyqSEEx6u74yM0rCaLDvdDY8CXPWhAd3CvQbHWN3SdWFhoZdao7GALjuB/fO2t5EIT+rTCSJ7japFhWfDagOF31XVKofp2eYnwA0NM3EE3dcDqv7RYc8=)

 This was by far the hardest puzzle so far.

+RETRY part 2 with the diamond solution - see notes.
+Finish in January.

+# Day 22

+-   Difficulty: Medium
+-   Problem: Jenga - bricks falling down in a 3d grid.
+Bricks are described by their 3 corners and can stretch in 1 dimension.
+Part 1: Determine how bricks fall and come to rest.
+Then determine which of the bricks can be removed without impacting the bricks above (i.e. the brick is still supported by another brick).
+Part 2: Determine how many bricks would fall if any one brick was removed.

+Part 1 was easy:

+-   sort bricks by their z coordinate so we can process them from bottom to top.
+Then calculate all x/y coordinates occupied by the brick.
+Then check from current z height downwards if the brick would fit.
+This was easily done with a defaultdict storing the x/y/z coordinates of the grid.
+To determine dependencies, use two dictionaries for a bi-directional graph: depends_on and supported_by.
+Using the dictionaries, it was easy to see which bricks cannot be removed as they are the only brick supporting another brick.

+Part 2 was not much more difficult:

+-   Use solution from part 1
+-   then use a BFS for each brick to be removed and remove the brick from the list of bricks the brick depends on.
+Once a brick has no more dependencies, it will fall down, so add to queue.
+-   Part 2 took 5 seconds to run, could possibly be optimized with memoization - check if removing a brick was already seen to cause other bricks to fall?